-This section covers the questions that frequently arise around progress tracking during the Macros Masterclass.
+This section of the FAQs covers the questions that frequently arise around progress tracking during our Macros Masterclass.

 - What is a Healthy Rate of Weight Loss?